vic-cieslak/portfolio-income-manager/PROGRESS.md

 - Ensure settings are applied consistently across the application

-## 8. Click-to-edit income in calendar
-- Modify income/views.py and templates/income/income_calendar.html
-- Add JavaScript event listeners for income entries in the calendar
-- Implement a modal or inline form for quick editing of income entries
-- Update the calendar view dynamically after changes

 ## 9. Fix currency breakdown in calendar
 - Debug income/views.py and templates/income/income_calendar.html
 - Identify the source of the currency mismatch